VietnameseCoffee/tippo/readme.md

 It is highly customizable allowing you to adjust where it is relative to the target, and add color themes and animations to help engage users with the tool tip.

-Tippo is a direct child of the `body` element, and can auto adjust its position in the event of a screen resize event or DOM modifications.
+Tippo is a direct child of the `body` element, and can auto adjust its position on the x-axis in the event of a screen resize event or DOM modifications.

 All it requires is a `targetId` of a DOM element, its own `id` to represent itself, and string `content` and you can append/remove the tooltip with ease given its simple API.